fhamborg/news-please/README.md

 If you like news-please and would like to [contribute](#Contribution-and-custom-features) to it, please have a look at our list of [issues that need help](https://github.com/fhamborg/news-please/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
 Of course, we are always looking forward to [pull requests](#contribution-and-custom-features) containing bug fixes, improvements, or your own ideas.

 ## Announcements
-09/13/2019: We have seen more and more scientific projects relying on the commoncrawl news crawl (CCNC), e.g., [XLNet](https://arxiv.org/pdf/1906.08237.pdf) and [RoBERTa](https://arxiv.org/pdf/1907.11692.pdf).
-To support researchers reproduce these papers' results or on their own projects, we prepared a dataset containing all articles from CCNC extracted by news-please.
-The dataset consists of 251M articles, stored as json files (see an [example file](https://github.com/fhamborg/news-please/blob/master/newsplease/examples/sample.json)), which date from 10/2016 until 09/2019.
-To get access to the dataset, please send us an [email](mailto:felix.hamborg@uni-konstanz.de).

 06/01/2018: If you're interested in news analysis, you might also want to check out our new project, [Giveme5W1H](https://github.com/fhamborg/Giveme5W1H) - a tool that extracts phrases answering the journalistic five W and one H questions to describe an article's main event, i.e., who did what, when, where, why, and how.

 ## Extracted information